 Do not, however, confuse speaking of someone in a derogatory way with participating in a formal critique, such as job performance reviews or when you are asked to point out deficiencies for the purpose of helping someone improve in certain areas.
 In these instances, use tact and diplomacy to focus on performance issues and always avoid personal attacks.

 Tips for Avoiding Negative Conversations

-Sometimes figuratively (and sometimes literally) I bite my tongue when I am on the verge of saying something negative.
-I do so knowing that quelling the urge to speak my mind on impulse helps me show consideration for others, uphold my values, and maintain my reputation.
+Sometimes figuratively (and sometimes literally), I bite my tongue when I am on the verge of saying something negative.
+I do so knowing that quelling the urge to speak my mind on impulse helps me show consideration for others, upholds my values, and maintains my reputation.

 You can build a reputation that commands respect by refusing to speak negatively of others in all circumstances—regardless of who is or isn’t present.